Dark energy model with very large-scale inhomogeneity: Discussions and Conclusions

 In our numerical evaluations, we chose the parameters of the models close to the $\Lambda$CDM model, for example, $(\widetilde{r}=70, \widetilde{m}=1/10)$ and $(\widetilde{r}=6.3, \widetilde{m}=1/3)$, which satisfies the condition in Eq.~(\ref{eq:lcdmparameter}).
 However, the prediction of the models is robust for the different choices of the parameters ($\widetilde{r}$, $\widetilde{m}$), as shown in Table~\ref{tab:para} in Sec.~\ref{sec:numer}.
 We also showed that slight changes in the values of $\Omega_m$ do not alter the results.
 The observational constraints on cosmological parameters allow deviation from the standard $\Lambda$CDM scenario to some extent~\cite{TSJ,Jassal2010}, potentially suggesting that dynamical quintessence models for dark energy EoS are favored~\cite{DiValentino2020}.
 Hence it is interesting to investigate constraints on the parameter space consistent with these observations.

 Using numerical solutions, we focused our investigation on the impact of the large-scale inhomogeneities of the dark energy on the large angular anisotropies in the CMB temperature map and in the luminosity distance.
 The time variations of the metric perturbations give rise to the ISW effect, which affects the temperature anisotropies.
-On the contrary to the previous work \cite{scmde1}, we investigated the multipole spectrum in the spatially flat universe using numerical solutions without approximations.
+In contrary to previous work \cite{scmde1}, we investigated the multipole spectrum in the spatially flat universe using numerical solutions without approximations.
 We obtained the constraints Eqs.~(\ref{constr1})~and~(\ref{constr2}) on the amplitude of the models from the observational data.
 The contribution from the large-scale inhomogeneities of the dark energy on the dipole of the CMB temperature power spectrum may partly account for the anomalies in the dipole and low multipoles of the CMB power spectra~\cite{Bielewicz2004,Polastri2015}.

 The inhomogeneities of the dark energy affect the cosmic distance, which may impact the observations of SNe Ia and BAO measurements.
-We used the formula Eq.~(\ref{eq:deltald}), according to Refs.~\cite{FS1989,AOF2019} for evaluation of these parts.
+We used Eq.~(\ref{eq:deltald}), according to Refs.~\cite{FS1989,AOF2019} for evaluation of these parts.
 Our numerical calculations showed that the relative correction to the luminosity distance could be $\mathcal{O}(10^{-3})$ for the dipole and $\mathcal{O}(10^{-5})$ for the quadrupole components.
 For general parameter choices in Table~\ref{tab:para}, these corrections seem too small to resolve the Hubble tension, which is becoming increasingly conspicuous between measurements via CMB and via standard candles such as SNe Ia \cite{Nielsen2016,Mohayaee2020,Colin2019a}, as addressed in Sec.~\ref{sec:intro}.
+In a potentially related work Ref.~\cite{RGCai2021} as a comparison with our model, the authors attempted to ease the $H_0$ tension by introducing local inhomogeneities from the coupling of a chameleon dark energy model with dark matter.
 However, comprehensive analyses, including wide ranges of the model parameters and the various observational results taking systematics into account, will be interesting ~\cite{Rubin2016,Rubin2020,DiValentino2020}.
 Especially, the future progress of the gravitational wave observations with associative electromagnetic observations will be promising to provide with a standard siren \cite{Holz2005,Dalal2006,Vitale2018,Zhang2019}.